When we meditate it’s easy to get sucked into feeling like you’re trying to achieve something.

 It’s now just you, your breath and your mind.

-So as well as training yourself to focus on the breath, you’re also learning to notice when thinking is happening.
+As well as training yourself to focus on the breath, you’re also learning to notice when thinking is happening.

 You’re training your mind in the art of awareness.

-So don’t judge your practice as being good or bad.
+There’s no need to judge your practice as being good or bad.

 Or yourself as being a good or bad meditator.